What is Physical Access Control?

 In the United States, property crime accounts for an estimated $15.8 billion in losses, according to the Federal Bureau of Investigation.
-With this figure likely to grow, enterprises and commercial real estate teams are looking for new ways to protect their office spaces.
-Investing in physical access control is a starting point for many of these teams, and with advances in technology, creating one, centralized security system has never been easier.
+With this figure likely to grow, enterprise and commercial real estate teams are looking for new ways to protect their buildings and office spaces.
+Investing in physical access control is a starting point for many of these teams, and with advances in technology, creating a centralized security system has never been easier.

 The Differences Between Logical and Physical Access Control Systems

-- Physical Access Control restricts access to a location.
-Physical Access Control might block access to a building or a server room or front door.
-The only way to gain access to a secure area is with the proper credentials.
-These come in forms such as key cards, fobs and smartphones.
+Physical access control restricts access to a location.
+The only way to gain access to a secure area is with the proper credentials such as key cards, fobs and mobile credentials.

 What is Physical Security?

 Physical access control is the process of securing an area, like a building, parking garage or office space.
 A physical access control system (PACS) is often installed to monitor and enforce physical security.
 PACS prevents unauthorized access to specified areas within a building or its premises.

 Often these systems fall into two categories:

 - On-premises access control– data servers are housed and maintained on site.

 - Cloud-based access control– data servers are housed off-site and maintained by a third-party.

 As you’ve probably guessed, on-prem access control systems have been around long before cloud-based systems.
 They require significantly more maintenance, and the burden of this maintenance falls on the user.
 For example, if you run on-prem security for an e-commerce enterprise, you better have time and budget reserved for making regular updates and performing maintenance.
 Updates and integrations for on-premises systems are difficult and take more time to deploy than cloud-based systems.
 Here are some features of on-premises access control systems: